How to Record Vocals

 Pop filters assist scale back the plosives (bass popping or thumping sounds) whenever you say phrases that start with the letters p or b.
-Plosives could be tough to edit out of your recordings so it’s best not recorded in the first place.
+Plosives could be tough to edit out of your recordings so it’s best not to record in the first place.

 Help the vocalist feel comfy

 Nice vocal recordings begin with a terrific voice so think about helping the vocalist feel as relaxed and comfy as possible.
-Everybody will get some nerves before a recording and the comfier the performer the better.
+Everybody will get nervous before a recording and the comfier the performer the better.